 - The best architectures, requirements, and designs emerge from self-organizing teams.

-- At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly.
+- At regular intervals, the team reflects on how to become more effective, and then tunes and adjusts its behaviour accordingly.
 (Beck, 2001)

 Projects (and teams within them) are not agile unless they are constantly improving the way they do things.
 Therefore, it is important to have marked circles where you, as project manager, can look back with the team and work out those things that went well, those that needed improvement and those that did not work at all.

 When reflecting, you need to be brutally honest.
-You need to be honest with your team, and they with you, and use this knowledge to improve.
+You need to be honest with your team, and their with you, and use this knowledge to improve.
 This is extremely uncomfortable, especially at first, as it involves looking at specific problems and mistakes and very few people are comfortable pointing out their own or other people’s mistakes.

 Beck, K. B. (2001).
 Agile Manifesto.
 Retrieved from Agile Manifesto

 Scaled Agile.
 (2019, September 24).
 Team and Technical Agility.
 Retrieved from SAFe

 Torf, K. (2020).
 Continual Reflection: An Agile Element to Hone and Prepare IT Projects.
 Retrieved from T2 tech Group